 The Sun-Earth libration points L1 and L2 have each a distance of ca. 1.5 Mio km from Earth.
 At this distance only analyses considering meteoroid environment can be performed.
-Furthermore, only the meteoroid models Grün, MEM, MEMr2 and MEM 3 are applicable with the L1/L2 orbits.
+Furthermore, only the meteoroid models Grün, MEM, MEMr2, MEM 3, IMEM and IMEM2 are applicable with the L1/L2 orbits.
 The Divine-Staubach implementation of ESABASE2 is coupled to the most current MASTER model and thus only applicable up to a radius 1000 km about GEO radius.
 The LunarMEM model is a MEM model tailored to the Moon's vicinity.
-The IMEM and IMEM2 models are available in Interplanetary mode only.
-For these reasons the Divine-Staubach, the LunarMEM, the IMEM and the IMEM2 models are not applicable with L1/L2 orbits.
+For these reasons the Divine-Staubach and the LunarMEM models are not applicable with L1/L2 orbits.
 In the case of MEMr2 it should be considered, that the "Earth" sub-model is used for the analysis and not "Interplanetary", since the latter one is currently not applicable in ESABASE2/Debris.